Harshit933/game-of-life/README.md

 Do `wasm-pack build` inside `game-of-life`, then run `npm run start` inside `www` and all the contents could be visible on `http://localhost:8080/`

 This project was mainly done as to get my hands dirty with WASM.
 All the credit goes to https://rustwasm.github.io/docs/book/introduction.html

+To generate the www website use: `cargo generate --git https://github.com/rustwasm/create-wasm-app` as other things are deprecated